coryjcombs/PhillipsCurve/README.md

 # PhillipsCurve
-Empirical testing of relationship between inflation and the unemployment rate (1947-2017)
+Empirical testing of relationship between inflation and the unemployment rate (1947-2017).

 ### Overview
 This analysis was conducted and presented for a consulting case study.
 The case centered around two questions:
-- Does William Phillips's theory of the relationship between inflation and unemployment (i.e. the Phillips Curve) hold for the United States?
+- Does William Phillips's theory of the relationship between inflation and unemployment (the Phillips Curve) hold for the United States?
 - What alterations to the theory, if any, could improve its performance?

 An initial selection of raw, unformatted data was provided; this data was supplemented by data collection from the St. Louis Fed's Federal Reserve Economic Data (FRED) database and the Bureau of Labor Statistics public data API.